morinted/art_of_chording/docs/introduction/how-steno-works.md

 ## Key Concepts

 Keyboards are very simple to use.
-You just learn where the letters are, learn shortcuts to change case, learn symbols, and then getting faster is a matter of hand positioning and practice.
+You just learn where the letters are, how to make things uppercase, and how to type symbols.
+Getting faster is a matter of hand positioning and practice.

 ### Chords

-Steno is a little more involved.
+Steno is a quite a bit more involved.
 The compressed layout itself is used to form _chords_, which loosely correspond to _syllables_.^[The reason I keep saying "syllables, loosely" is that the text representation of a chord is often unpronounceable.
 For example, `N-L` for "until" has no vowel; `SDAOIN` for "design" has an unpronounceable `SD`; and the chord to backspace the previous chord is just the `*` key which can't be pronounced.]
 Using a steno machine feels a lot like playing a piano, and mentally the stenographer often maps between "steno speak" and "the English language."

 ::: tip
 When I say the word _chord_, you can imagine _syllable._